joshuabuentiempo/march_madness/index.md

 # March Madness Bracket Predictor

-The goal of this project was to be able to predict the winner of each game in the March Madness tournament.
+The goal of this project was to predict the winner of each game in future March Madness tournaments.
+This was achieved by analyzing data on previous tournaments and the respective teams that participated in each, and then creating multiple classification models to determine which team would win.
+The 2 models that were tested are binary logistic regression and linear discrimannt analysis.

 ## Webscraping